 The chapels are richly decorated as well.
 Also, the head needs to be tilted back so that you do not miss the ornate ceiling.

 The walls served for the monuments of some Grand Masters.
 Angels play trumpets, whistles and other musical instruments.
 Since the members of the Order were not just monks but also knights and warriors, you can find cannons, swords, lances, halberds and other weapons on the walls as well.
-Conversely, there is a statue of a woman ready to offer her baby her breast which contrasts with the surrounding decoration not only with its peaceful motif but also with its pure white colour.
+Conversely, there is a statue of a woman ready to offer her baby her breast which contrasts with the surrounding decoration with its peaceful motif and pure white colour.

 One would need hours to study the details of the decoration of this church.
 They are so many that I was thinking about whether someone can fully submerge into prayer without his/her eyes (and thoughts) escaping to the secular beauties.
 After all, the main altar is also somehow lost and partly covered by seven big silver candlesticks and a large hanging lamp.